-The adopted perspective enabled the authors to identify the most critical threads in the progress of the Digital Academic Credential system in all its phases of development (Figure 1).
-In particular, three main findings arose from the study, related to actors, ecosystem and complementarities.
-First (actors), we reconstructed the actions carried by some first-mover playing an important role in the Italian Digital Certification Ecosystem.
-Second (ecosystem), we shed light on whether and to what extent relationships among actors may change with the introduction and the adoption of Digital Academic

-Credential Systems (DACSs) based on blockchain.
-Third (complementarities), we identified and debated the digital ecosystem complementarities and their link to the value generation and benefits potential embedded in the DACS.
+The adopted perspective has enabled the authors to identify the most critical threads in the progress of the Digital Academic Credential system in all its phases of development (Fig. 1).
+In particular, three main findings related to actors, ecosystem and complementarities have arisen from the study.
+First (actors), we reconstructed the actions carried out by some firstmovers who are playing an important role in the Italian Digital Certification Ecosystem.
+Second (ecosystem), we provided insight into whether and to what extent relationships among actors may change with the introduction and the adoption of Digital Academic Credential Systems (DACSs) based on blockchain.
+Third (complementarities), we identified and investigated the digital ecosystem complementarities and their link to the value generation and potential benefits embedded in the DACS.

 This exploratory study provides two main contributions.
-From the theoretical point of view, it produces a first empirical evidence to the new Ecosystem Theory proposed by Jacobides at al. [1].
-It suggests that it would be valuable to carry out a deeper analysis, in particular, of the complementarities and modularities associated with the DACSs.
-From the managerial perspective, this study contributes to better identify and debate conditions and success factors unlocking value generation and benefits embedded in Digital Certification Ecosystems, as well as aspects that have to be further developed (e.g. privacy, legal aspects connected to the ownership of the data).
+From the theoretical point of view, it produces some first empirical evidence of the new Ecosystem Theory proposed by Jacobides et al. [1].
+It suggests that it would be valuable to carry out a deeper analysis, in particular of the complementarities and modularities associated with the DACSs.
+From the managerial perspective, this study contributes to better identifying and debating the conditions and success factors to unlocking the value generation and benefits embedded in Digital Certification Ecosystems as well as aspects that should be further developed e.g. privacy, and the legal aspects connected to the ownership of the data.

 Acknowledgments.
-This research was supported by the Italian Ministry of Education (MIUR): "Dipartimenti di Eccellenza" Program (2018-2022) - Department of Economics and Business - University of Sassari
+This research was supported by the Italian Ministry of Education (MIUR): "Dipartimenti di Eccellenza" Program (2018-2022) - Department of Economics and Business - University of Sassari, and by the "Fondo di Ateneo per la Ricerca 2020".